-The agent, throughout the year, provides workshops in the areas of nutrition, diabetes, Navajo traditional foods and 4-H projects.
-Within the past years, the agent has established programs at the Hanaa'dli Offfice of Dine Youth, Shiprock Office of Dine Youth, Beclabito Day School and Red Mesa Elementary.
-The agent collaborates with the San Juan County 4-H/Home Economist agent in conducting 4-H projects classes.
+Throughout the year, the agent provides education in areas of nutrition, diabetes, Navajo traditional foods, Gardening, health and 4-H projects.
+Within the past years, the agent has established programs at the Hanaa'dli Office of Dine Youth, Shiprock Office of Dine Youth, and Crownpoint Office of Dine Youth.

 The 4-H enrollment period begins October 1st of each year for youth ages 9-19.
 Children 5-8 years of age are encouraged to enroll in a special introductory program called Cloverbuds.

 The following are the specific age requirements per group:

 NOVICE: Ages 9 to 11 or age 8 and in the 3rd grade prior to January 1 of the current 4-H year.